BrunoHalltari/CTF-Writeups/HackPackCTF/pwn/jsclean/Readme.md

 ![Esorcista](https://user-images.githubusercontent.com/59454895/80551972-22916680-89bd-11ea-9fc4-7ae28fd5e679.PNG)

-Now we have just to extract the flag , i did it injecting this code :
+Now we have just to extract the flag , i did it by injecting this code :
 " const fs = require('fs');const a = fs.readFileSync('flag.txt', 'utf8');console.log(a) "

 The flag is served :